Unified Pre-training for Program Understanding and Generation: PLBART

 One key challenge to aggregate data from different modalities is that some modalities may have more data, such as we have 14 times more data in PL than NL.
 Therefore, we mix and up/down sample the data following \citet{NIPS2019_8928} to alleviate the bias towards PL.
 We sample instances for pre-training according to a multinomial distribution with probabilities $(q_1, q_2, \ldots, q_N)$:

 where $N$ is the total number of languages and $n_i$ is the total number of instances in language $i$.
 We set the smoothing parameter $\alpha$ to 0.3.

-\textbf{Architecture } PLBART follows the same architecture as BART$_{base}$ \cite{lewis-etal-2020-bart}, it uses the sequence-to-sequence Transformer architecture \cite{vaswani2017attention}, with 6 layers of encoder and 6 layers of decoder with model dimension of 768 and 12 heads ($\sim$ 140M parameters).
+\paragraph{Architecture} PLBART uses the same architecture as BART$_{base}$ \cite{lewis-etal-2020-bart}, it uses the sequence-to-sequence Transformer architecture \cite{vaswani2017attention}, with 6 layers of encoder and 6 layers of decoder with model dimension of 768 and 12 heads ($\sim$140M parameters).
 The only exception is, we include an additional layer-normalization layer on top of both the encoder and decoder following \citet{liu2020multilingual}, which is found to stabilize training with FP16 precision.

-\textbf{Noise function, $f$ } In denoising autoencoding, a model learns to reconstruct an input text that is corrupted by a noise function.
+\paragraph{Noise function, $f$} In denoising autoencoding, a model learns to reconstruct an input text that is corrupted by a noise function.
 Reconstruction of the original input requires the model to learn language syntax and semantics.
 In this work, we use three noising strategies: token masking, token deletion, and token infilling \cite{lewis-etal-2020-bart}.
 According to the first two strategies, random tokens are sampled and replaced with a mask token or deleted from the input sequence.
 In token infilling, a number of text spans are sampled and replaced with a \emph{single} mask token.
 The span lengths are drawn from a Poisson distribution ($\lambda = 3.5$).
 We mask 35\% of the tokens in each instance.

-\textbf{Input/Output Format } The input to the encoder is a noisy text sequence, while the input to the decoder is the original text with one position offset.
-A language id symbol (e.g., <java>, <python>) is pre-pended to the decoder input to predict the sequence.
+\paragraph{Input/Output Format} The input to the encoder is a noisy text sequence, while the input to the decoder is the original text with one position offset.
+A language id symbol (e.g., <java>, <python>) is appended and prepended to the encoder and decoder inputs, respectively.
 We provide a few examples in Table \ref{table:pre_training}.
 The input instances are truncated if they exceed a maximum sequence length of 512.

-\textbf{Learning } PLBART is pre-trained on $N$ languages (in our case, $N$=3), where each language $N_i$ has a collection of unlabeled instances $\mathcal{D}_i = \{x_1, \ldots, x_{n_i}\}$.
+\paragraph{Learning} PLBART is pre-trained on $N$ languages (in our case, $N$=3), where each language $N_i$ has a collection of unlabeled instances $\mathcal{D}_i = \{x_1, \ldots, x_{n_i}\}$.
 Each instance is corrupted using the noise function $f$ and we train PLBART to predict the original instance $x$ from $f(x)$.
 Formally, PLBART is trained to maximize $\mathcal{L}_{\theta}$:

-where PLBART outputs the distribution $P$.\footnote{Following the standard sequence-to-sequence decoding.}
+where $m_i$ is the number of sampled instances in language $i$ and the likelihood $P$ is estimated following the standard sequence-to-sequence decoding.